Willie Davis (defensive end)

-Willie D. Davis (July 24, 1934 – April 15, 2020) was an American professional football player who was a defensive end in the National Football League (NFL).
-Davis played college football for the Grambling State Tigers before being drafted 181st in the 1956 NFL Draft.
+Willie Delford Davis (July 24, 1934 – April 15, 2020) was an American professional football player who was a defensive end in the National Football League (NFL).
+Davis played college football for the Grambling Tigers before being drafted 181st in the 1956 NFL draft.
 He spent 12 seasons in the NFL, playing for the Cleveland Browns and the Green Bay Packers.

 In the NFL, Davis was a five-time champion, including winning the first two Super Bowls under Vince Lombardi.
 Individually, Davis was a six-time All-Pro, and was elected to the Pro Football Hall of Fame in 1981.

-Biography

 College career

 Davis attended college at Grambling State University, where he played football for the Tigers at both offensive tackle and defensive end.

 Professional career

-Davis was selected with pick number 181 in the 15th round of the 1956 NFL Draft by the Cleveland Browns, but he did not start his career until the 1958 NFL season due to military service in the United States Army.
+Davis was selected with pick number 181 in the 15th round of the 1956 NFL draft by the Cleveland Browns, but he did not start his career until the 1958 NFL season due to military service in the United States Army.
 Davis wore number 77 and played at various positions on both offense and defense for the Browns, before being traded to the Green Bay Packers in 1960.

 Davis wore number 87 during his career with the Packers, where he was moved to a permanent position at defensive end by Vince Lombardi.
 For 10 seasons, Davis anchored the Packers' defensive line, playing 138 consecutive regular-season games and part of 162 regular-season games for his NFL career.
 Davis was a member of all five of Lombardi's NFL title-winning teams and played in Super Bowls I and II.